-“Kala” also means “time” reminding us of the inevitable passing of time and the impermanent nature life.
+“Kala” also means “time” reminding us of the inevitable passing of time and the impermanent nature of life.
 Kalaratri can dissolve the fears of aging and death.

 This Goddess is ruled by Mercury.

-The color is GREEN.
+Her color is white.

 Goddess Mahagauri - “Lustrous one”